streamnative/pulsar_weekly/content/2020/2020-09/2020-09-25-pulsar-weekly.md

    https://github.com/apache/pulsar/pull/8118(@[jerrypeng](https://github.com/jerrypeng))

-- [Client] Use the bytes of messages instead the number of messages for the producer to pend messages.
+- [Client] Use the bytes of messages instead of the number of messages for the producer to pend messages.

     https://github.com/apache/pulsar/pull/7957(@[Renkai](https://github.com/Renkai))